phdoerfler/Strugatzki/README.md

 Strugatzki is a Scala library containing several algorithms for audio feature extraction, with the aim of similarity and dissimilarity measurements.
 They have been originally used in my live electronic piece ["Inter-Play/Re-Sound"](http://sciss.de/texts/liv_interplay.html), then successively in the tape piece ["Leere Null"](http://sciss.de/texts/tap_leerenull.html), the sound installation ["Writing Machine"](http://sciss.de/texts/ins_writingmachine.html), and the tape piece  ["Leere Null (2)"](http://sciss.de/texts/tap_leerenull2.html).

-(C)opyright 2011-2012 by Hanns Holger Rutz.
+(C)opyright 2011-2013 by Hanns Holger Rutz.
 All rights reserved.
 It is released under the [GNU General Public License](https://raw.github.com/Sciss/Strugatzki/master/licenses/Strugatzki-License.txt) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

 ### requirements / installation

-Builds with sbt 0.12 against Scala 2.10 (default) and 2.9.2 Depends on [ScalaCollider](https://github.com/Sciss/ScalaCollider) and [scopt](https://github.com/jstrachan/scopt).
+Builds with sbt 0.12 against Scala 2.10.
+Depends on [ScalaCollider](https://github.com/Sciss/ScalaCollider) and [scopt](https://github.com/jstrachan/scopt).

 Strugatzki can be either used as a standalone command line tool, or embedded in your project as a library.